europeana/metis-ui/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start-metis` or just `npm start`for a dev server.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
-The app will automatically reload if you change any of the source files.
+The `(metis-ui)` app will automatically reload if you change any of the source files.

+Run `npm start-sandbox` to run a dev server for the sandbox.

 ## Branches and Pull Requests